endoflife-date/endoflife.date/tools/alpinelinux.md

 > [Alpine Linux](https://alpinelinux.org/) is a security-oriented, lightweight Linux distribution based on musl libc and busybox.

 There are several releases of Alpine Linux available at the same time.
 There is no fixed release cycle but rather a snapshot of edge is taken every 6 months as a release.
 Stable releases are supported normally for 2 years.
 Security fixes beyond that are on request and when patches are available.

+Only the latest release (ie v3.12 at this time) gets bug fixes, prior supported releases only get security fixes.